 General eligibility criteria

-The applicant applies to take up a Master degree programme at the University of Antwerp.
+The applicant applies to study a Master degree programme at the University of Antwerp.

 The applicant should have a high standard of academic performance and/or potential.
 This means:

 - The student has a Grade Point Average (GPA) of 3.5 out of 4.0.
-You can find the GPA calculator here.
+You can use the GPA calculator here.